Rajat4445/Streamlit-learning-/README.md

 - Download app.py file in your system
 - Open terminal and select the directory where app.py is located
 - Install Streamlit (pip install streamlit), if not installed
-- To run the web application, run the command: streamlit run app.py
+- To run the web application, run the command in terminal: streamlit run app.py
 - This will provide and load in your default browser